Snapchat/KeyDB/TLS.md

 ### Building

-To build with TLS support you'll need OpenSSL development libraries (e.g. libssl-dev on Debian/Ubuntu).

-Run `make BUILD_TLS=yes`.
+TLS support is enabled in the default build.
+To build without TLS, run `make BUILD_TLS=no`.

 ### Tests